 Displacement of H+ from mineral surfaces can cause sorption experiments to drift in pH over time, requiring some pH adjustment.
 Following the experimental period (24 hours), pH was checked and re-titrated to the desired value if necessary; if the pH deviated more than 0.1 pH units, the bottle was allowed to re-equilibrate for 15 minutes after titration, and the re-titration process repeated.
 This process was sufficient to ensure the experimental pHs described.

 The composition of the various background solutions used in sorption experiments are reported in table S2.
 Artificial groundwater, brackish water, and seawater were diluted from a 2x artificial seawater stock.
-The ratio of individual cations was not specifically selected to match a specific location, but rather to simulate common groundwater and seawater cations in “typical” environmental ratios.
+The ratio of individual cations was not selected to match a specific location, but rather to simulate common groundwater and seawater cations in “typical” environmental ratios.
 The cations selected for single competing cation experiments reported in figure 2 of the main text were selected based on the composition of the artificial waters.
 Only chloride salts of these cations were used to make solutions to limit interference from different anions.

 Control experiments without any mineral were also performed to examine Ra sorption to the serum bottle surface.
-Some pH dependent sorption was observed, but was fairly limited in comparison to the minerals studied.
-Given the limited impact the controls displayed, no corrections to data were made.
+Some pH dependent sorption was observed, but was limited in comparison to the minerals studied.
+Given the limited observed sorption within controls, no corrections to data were made.
 Serum bottles and caps were scrubbed in detergent solution, rinsed, soaked in 2% HNO3 for at least 1 hour, rinsed 3 times with 18 MΩ water, and then air dried before usage in experiments.
 This procedure was sufficient to prevent Ra and mineral cross contamination across experiments.

 Analytical Methods: Background concentrations Ra were measured through scintillation counting to develop a limit of blank of 1.4 counts per second (cps).
 From this, we developed a blank derived minimum detection limit of 0.209 Bq, as defined by the EPA (EPA 821-R-16-006).4 A Canberra low energy germanium detector and multichannel analyzer was calibrated using a multinuclide standard from Eckert and Ziegler (www.ezag.com), and 226Ra activities for scintillation counting standards were determined using Canberra Genie software using the 186 keV peak.